flofriday/birthdaiii/README.md

 Since this is a personal project only intended for me some information is hard coded into the website.
 However, I didn't wanted to dox myself so I left my home address and date out of the source code.
 They are defined in `birhtdaiii.json` and dynamically read (hot reloadable).

+The real configuration file is obviously not part of this repo but I provided a example file with `birthdaiii-example.json`.

 ## Usage

 First, you will need to create some invites on the admin page.
 The adminpage is at `/admin/{secret}` with the secret being defined in `bithdaiii.json`.